Mideast carriers flydubai, Air Arabia cancel flights to Kazakhstan's Almaty | Business

 - United Arab Emirates

-Middle East carriers flydubai and Air Arabia cancelled services to Kazakhstan's largest city, Almaty, on Thursday as the Central Asian country faces its worst unrest in over a decade.
+Middle East carriers flydubai and Air Arabia cancelled services to Kazakhstan's largest city Almaty on Thursday as the country faces its worst unrest in over a decade.

 A flydubai spokesperson said the airline had cancelled its two return Dubai-Almaty services scheduled for Thursday due to the "situation on the ground" there.
 A return flydubai flight from Dubai to capital Nursultan was due to operate.